Language-Research-Technology/ldaca-website/content/resources/general-resources/case-studies/masters-research-project/index.md

 3. No metadata field was available to operationalise into a class variable.

 The accessibility of data and metadata from the CMC source was also key.
-Posts on X were highly accessible compared to other CMC sites, such as Facebook, where posts could be hidden from those outside of the user’s social network.
-However, the reverse was true when looking for information about a user on X, as usernames, user profiles and profile pictures were less likely to reflect the user’s true identity compared to Facebook.
+Posts on X were highly accessible compared to other CMC sites, such as Facebook, where posts could be hidden from those outside of the user's social network.
+However, the reverse was true when looking for information about a user on X, as usernames, user profiles and profile pictures were less likely to reflect the user's true identity compared to Facebook.

 As a result, the metadata was sparser, and aside from geographical location, only one other variable was operationalised: gender.
 I assigned a gender to each user based on their username and handle, consulting profile pictures and descriptions in ambiguous cases (see Figure 2 for examples).
 While being arguably limited in making such a determination, this method was the most suitable option available at the time.
 If I wanted more reliable user information, ethics clearance would be needed, as it was only possible to determine all variables conclusively by contacting the users.

 <br>

 {{< image Src="/masters-research-project/figure2-tweets-gender-analysis.png" Alt="A screenshot of two example posts from X users.
-An arrow is pointing to the first username with the text ‘FEMALE’.
-An arrow is pointing to the second username with the text ‘MALE’."
+An arrow is pointing to the first username with the text 'FEMALE'.
+An arrow is pointing to the second username with the text 'MALE'."
 Desc="Figure 2: Assigning genders to X users on two example posts" Title="Assigning genders to X users on two example posts" Ref="Teresa Chan" >}}

 <br>